Modern Slavery Act

 At SKG, we recognise that culture plays a fundamental role in the delivery of our strategy and the Board is ultimately responsible for ensuring that our activities reflect the culture we wish to instil in our colleagues and other stakeholders to drive appropriate behaviours.
 Our focus on culture and learning from one another is continuous, which helps us to adapt to a changing environment and ensure our culture supports our business model.

-SKG unites some 48,000 people around the globe, our people are at the heart of all our operations.
-We can only achieve sustainable long-term success by relying on our people’s talent, expertise and innovation..
+Smurfit Kappa unites more than 47,000 people around the globe, our people are at the heart of all our operations.
+We can only achieve sustainable long-term success by relying on our people’s talent, expertise and innovation

 OUR UK BUSINESS